1. Home

 • Cuban Sandwiches

 Individual French or Italian rolls are used in this delicious pressed sandwich made with two kinds of meat and two kinds of cheese.
 This is a variation on the traditional Cuban sandwich; Fernando emailed me and said he "was introduced to the Cuban sandwich, in 1960 after Fidel took over, and it does not have turkey or provolone, it consists of French type bread, butter, mustard, Swiss cheese, pickles, honey cured sweet ham, and pork shoulder.
-A lot of Cubans came to Puerto Rico thru Spain mainly because of the Spanish language.
+A lot of Cubans came to Puerto Rico through Spain mainly because of the Spanish language.
 By the way, the cost was 0.35 cents."
 I love hearing from readers - I learn so much!

 • Monte Cristo Sandwiches